highchair/artinruins-com/_property/providence-steam-engine.md

 [^2]: STETS, DAN.
 “Luxury housing complex planned on waterfront near Davol Square.”
 Providence Journal (RI), CITY ed., sec.
 NEWS, 24 Jan.
 1984, pp. A-01.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/1525C16755FE2850.
 Accessed 8 Jan.
 2022.

 69 apartment units were rented for a time and then sold as condominiums.
 The units range in size from studios with 612 square feet to two-bedroom units with 1,774 square feet.

 ### Current Events

 These are all privately owned condominiums or commercial spaces.
 They pop-up on the typical home-search sites when they are available.

 ### History

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 555 South Water Street **Providence Steam Engine Company** 1845, NR - College Hill Historic District. […] The majority of window openings are segmental arch with 6/6 double-hung sash windows with granite sills; remaining fenestration includes rectangular window openings with 8/8 sash and granite lintels and sills.
 Pedestrian entrances are located along both South Main and South Water Street elevations.
 Two oversized, round-arch entrances are located on the South Main Street elevation and provide access to the interior courtyard.
 The structure is notable for its “clipped” comer at the intersection of Wickenden and South Main Street. […]